 When we live apart from our loved ones, we often find it challenging to help when we want to be there for them.
 I lived through this experience as a daughter who lived 8 hours away from her parents.
 I understand the challenges you and your loved ones face.
-We also work with many families who do not live in the same city.
-The questions are always the same and they relate to how to support aging loved ones to be safe in their home, or move because they can no longer live in their current home, and be of support without conflict.
+At Moving Forward Matters we work with many families who do not live in the same city.
+The questions are always the same and they relate to how to support our loved ones to be safe in their home, or move because they can no longer live in their current home, and be of support without conflict.

-In this video, I provide you with the three fundamental steps you can take immediately to support your loved ones through a transition when you live apart.
+In this video, Pierrette Raymond, founder of Moving Forward Matters and transition specialists, provides you with the three fundamental steps you can take immediately to support your loved ones through a transition when you live apart.

 1. Get on the same page – siblings and parents.

-Discuss facts – what are you seeing?
-What are the challenges?
-What are some risks and dangers?
-Lay them out matter-of-factly without judgement or criticism.
+- Lay them out matter-of-factly without judgement or criticism.
 Support each other by respecting what you are experiencing.

 3. Stay in communication with each other.